Recap of Supernatural Season 2, Episode 8:

 are dying after seeing black dogs.

 .
-They travel to Greenwood, Mississippi, and start investigating any reports of black dogs.
-Dr. Silvia Pearlman, who used to frequent Lloyd's bar where Sean Boyden was a bartender, also reported seeing a black dog and recently disappeared.
-Both Sean and Silvia had remarkable success in their careers starting 10 years ago.
-When the Winchesters investigate the bar, they find items used in summoning rituals buried under the crossroad in front of the bar.
-They realize these people have made deals with a Crossroad Demons
+They travel to Greenwood, Mississippi and start investigating any reports of black dogs.
+Dr. Silvia Pearlman, who used to frequent Lloyd's Bar—where Sean Boyden was a bartender—also reported seeing a black dog and recently disappeared.
+Both Sean and Silvia had remarkable success in their careers starting ten years ago.
+When the Winchesters investigate the bar, they find yarrow planted outside and items used in summoning rituals buried under the crossroads in front of the bar.
+They realize these people have made deals with a Crossroads Demon

-Dean goes back to the crossroad and summons the demon.
+Dean goes back to the crossroad and—despite Sam's earlier protests, accusations, and fears—summons the demon.
 He offers her his soul while luring her to his car, where he had drawn a devil's trap.
 The demon discovers the trap and decides to wound Dean by telling him how John Winchester

-suffers in hell because he gave his soul for Dean.
-Dean acts as if he will trade his own soul for his father, but actually is luring the demon into a second devil's trap.
-Dean begins to exorcise the demon, only stopping when she agrees to release Evan from his contract.
-Dean almost starts to continue with the exorcism, but then keeps his word and breaks the devil's track.
+suffers in Hell because he gave his soul for Dean's life.
+Dean acts as if he will trade his own soul for his father, but is actually luring the demon into a second devil's trap.
+Dean begins to exorcise the demon, stopping only when she agrees to release Evan from his contract.
+Dean almost finishes the exorcism, but keeps his word and breaks the devil's trap.
 The demon pours out of the vessel as a cloud of black smoke.

 For this episode = 3 humans.

 For the series so far = At least 161 humans; 11 ghosts; 5 vampires; 1 demon; 1 god; 1 rakshasa; 1 rawhead; 1 shapeshifter; 1 shtriga; 1 wendigo; 1 zombie.

 - Convulsive Seizures: Robert Johnson has a typical Hollywood seizure with his eyes closed and start-and-stop movements.